 The workshop combines theoretical discourses with practical case studies from different countries around the world.
 Participants critically analyze entrepreneurial cases and examples by implementing appropriate theoretical models.
 As part of the learning process, we identify key issues and suggest strategic solutions for the development of start-up organizations, as well as from the perspective of cultural policy-making.
 These include:

-- What strategies does a cultural entrepreneur need to elaborate in order to manage a start-up creative enterprise in a sustainable mode?
+· What strategies does a cultural entrepreneur need to adopt in order to manage a start-up creative enterprise in a sustainable mode?

-- What is the role of strategic alliances, networking, collaboration and partnership in the entrepreneurial practice in the cultural sector?
+· What is the role of strategic alliances, networking, collaboration and partnership in entrepreneurial practice within the cultural sector?

 This course is designed to fill the gap between a typical short webinar and a longer online course.
 Each workshop is led by an international expert, combines lectures and small group discussion, and meets online for two (2) hours, once a week for three weeks.
 There is also an online discussion board for sharing information and group discussion during the three weeks.
 There is no grading.

 Standard Fee: $325

 Read a recent paper “How Cities can Nurture Cultural Entrepreneurs" published by the Kauffman Foundation (November, 2013) which discusses the importance of cultural entrepreneurship to communities.

 This workshop can be applied to the UBC Certificate in Cultural Planning.